MSchip/gameday-helper/README.md

 All single game methods require the game ID or 'gid' for the requested game.
 The gid can be found using the listGameIds method, or from the game objects in both scoreboard methods.

-Once again, if no data is supplied, it will default to the current date.
+The date is not required as it is a part of the gid itself.

 There are 5 methods related to single games:
 - boxscore - Returns the boxscore for the given gid.